-The following is intended to facilitate your placement in the correct course.
-Please email Mark Kay with any questions.
+The following information is intended to facilitate your placement in the correct Spanish course.

 General Spanish Language program policies

-The Basic Spanish Language Program (BSLP) consists of first- and second year Spanish language instruction.
-The program consists of two, four-credit, first-year courses (SPAN 111 and SPAN 112) and two, three-credit, second-year courses (SPAN 211 and SPAN 212) for students who are not native nor heritage Spanish speakers.
+The Basic Spanish Language Program (BSLP) consists of first- and second-year Spanish language instruction.
+The program consists of two, four-credit first-year courses (SPAN 111 and SPAN 112) and two, three-credit second-year courses (SPAN 211 and SPAN 212).
+These courses are not intended for native or heritage Spanish speakers.
 All four Spanish courses corresponding to the first two years (SPAN 111, 112, 211 and 212) must be taken in sequential order; you may not enroll in more than one of these courses during the same semester.